fantom-prj/SALA/README.md

 n5_string                       ID of end5 cluster
-TSScluster                      the SCAFE defined TSS cluster linked to the end5 cluster CREID                           the ID of the tCRE linked to the TSS cluster promoter_type                   promoter-like, enhancer-like, CFCT-alone or unclassed defined from SCREEN n5_Reference                    Yes if end5 cluster intersect with any Reference 5' end n5_support                      a collection of support by Reference 5' end and SCAFE cluster ORF                         1   length of the best ORF by CPAT
+TSScluster                      the SCAFE defined TSS cluster linked to the end5 cluster CREID                           the ID of the tCRE linked to the TSS cluster promoter_type                   promoter-like, enhancer-like, CFCT-alone or unclassed defined from SCREEN (only if genome = hg38, mm10 or mm39) n5_Reference                    Yes if end5 cluster intersect with any Reference 5' end n5_support                      a collection of support by Reference 5' end and SCAFE cluster ORF                         1   length of the best ORF by CPAT